po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/12-Stu_Arrays/README.md

 * Once you completed the introductions, replace the name of the first student in the array with name "Bob."

 * If time allows, practice using you Javascript skills to check your work.
 Write a conditional statement to check if Bob is the first student listed in the array.
-If he is, write a console log to introduce Bob.
+If so, write a console log to introduce Bob.
 Otherwise, console log the name of the student who is currently first.

 ## 💡 Hints

-Take a look back at the comments you made during the conditional statements exercise last class if you need a refresher on syntax.
+Take a look back at the comments you made during the conditional statements exercise last class if you need a refresher.

 Don't forget that arrays are zero-indexed!